n04x/poke-pac/README.md

 ID: 27554524

 ## Introduction
 Multiplayer game inspired from the classic Pac-Man Battle Royale, but in my version, it will be with Pokemon instead.
 Each player controls a single pokemon (*Bulbasaur, Charmander, Squirtle, or Pikachu*), the players are trying to catch all PokeBall around the map, there is some Gengar's that are trying to catch these pokemon running around, try to not get caught by it!
 There is 4 Masterballs around the map as well, upon capturing a masterball, the Gengar will turn white and will try to run away from the players.
+In order to start playing it, you run it, wait for the Offline button to display Start, enter your name, click on your preferred pokemon character and then click on Start.
+It will automatically find opponents *(up to four (4))* and start the game after 5 seconds.
+Big thanks to InfoGamer for its video on how to use Photon Networking *(source below)*

 ## Control and UI
-`TO DO `
+The keyboard control mapping for our Pokemon are WASD, `W = up`, `A = left`, `S = down`, and `D = right`.
+These are the standard movement in gaming.
+The UI representation is pretty simple and minimalist, on top right you have your score displayed there which will be incremented each time your Pokemon eats a Pokeball and decremented by 10 each time you are killed by a Gengar.
+On top left, we have a timer that will be always decreasing until it reaches to zero which mean the game is over and the winner will be shown on the bottom of the screen.
+There is a button on middle-top written "Leave" which upon clicking it, will leave the current game and return to lobby.

 ## R1) Level Environment
 the environment is 2.5D style, with 3D assets.
 The path is one tile thick, the walls are represented by 1x1 cube.
 There is two warp tunnel at the each end of the map along the z-axis, it will warp the player to the other side.
 The same applies to our Gengar.
 The pac-dots on our path is represented as pokeball from Pokemon universe.
 There is 4 masterballs on our map at each corner, upon catching the masterball, it will turn Gengar into a different shade of color and allows our pokemon to kill them and send them back to prison.